Website Manager

 • Managers should encourage all male players to wear protective cups and supporters for practices and games.

-• During sliding practice, bases should not be strapped down or anchored.
+• Bases should never be strapped down or anchored.

 • Coaches/umpires should walk fields before use to ensure fields are safe and playable.
 Any unsafe conditions should be corrected or, if immediately uncorrectable, reported to the League Safety Officer.